A study on sea-level rise says that the boom in dam constructions in the 1970s has significantly restricted sea-level rise.

 And if so, how much more dams should we build?

-Between 1900 and 2018 sea-level rose by approximately in 1.56mm per year.
-And glacial melts due to warming is the primary cause, especially in the 20th century.
+Between 1900 and 2018, the sea level rose by approximately 1.56mm per year.
+Glacial melts due to warming are the primary cause, especially in the 20th century.
 In the past 30 years, however, the speed of glacial melts has increased due to climate change resulting to 3.35mm rise in sea-level per year, making the dam’s influence preventing sea-level rise almost negligible, the BBC article says citing the study (Mc Grath, 2020).

-And if dams should perform as it did in the 1970s, it will take five times as much dams to construct today than it was in the 70s, says Mc Grath (2020).
+And if dams should perform as it did in the 1970s, it will take five times as many dams to construct today than it was in the 70s, says Mc Grath (2020).

-If indeed the construction of dams will be used to hold back terrestrial waters, it would need to be at a scale to be effective.
-Construction of dams will also require massive amounts of construction materials which will have implications on carbon emissions and building these massive projects can impact the environment as well.
+If dams were indeed to be used to hold back terrestrial waters, they would need to be constructed at a practical scale.
+Construction of dams will also require massive amounts of construction materials, which will have implications on carbon emissions, and building these massive projects can also impact the environment.

-Another study also examined the role of dams to protect against projected sea-level rise.
+Another study also examined dams’ role in protecting against projected sea-level rise.
 The study contemplates the construction of a 637 km long Northern European Enclosure Dam (NEED) to protect northern European countries from sea-level rise.

-The study says that the sheer scale of the solution of building a massive dam allows us to understand the threat climate-change induced sea-level rise.
+The study says that the sheer scale of the solution of building a massive dam allows us to understand the threat of climate-change-induced sea-level rise.

-Investigating the viability of this project, researchers find that constructing the NEED, and considering all impacts and challenges of the project proved to be more favorable than any other alternative solution to climate change which makes it a probable solution if all mitigation fails.
+Investigating the viability of this project, researchers find that constructing the NEED and considering all impacts and challenges of the project proved to be more favourable than any other alternative solution to climate change, which makes it a probable solution if all mitigation fails.

-However, solutions like this only treats the symptoms of climate change and not the root of the problem which is to address the reduction of human-caused emissions.
+However, solutions like this only treat the symptoms of climate change and not the root of the problem, which is to address the reduction of human-caused emissions.

-To read the full studies, click the links below:
+To read the complete studies, click the links below:

 McGrath, M. (2020, August 19).
 Climate change: Dams played key role in limiting sea level rise.
 BBC News.
 Retrieved from https://www.bbc.com/news/science-environment-53836018